JBroks/Billie_Eilish_Website/README.md

 Email field was tested to check if it is possible to send the form without @ symbol.
 All required fields were tested to ensure that form cannot be send without all required information.

 Scroll-down arrow was tested to ensure that it works properly on every title page.
-For most of the section padding was addjusted to make the navbar look good after scroll-down.
+Bug was noticed while testing arrow, namely the navbar was covering the section title.
+In order to fix that padding was addjusted to make the navbar look good after scroll-down.
+However, for the photo page this problem was left unresolved.
+It will have to be addressed in the future by making applying an offset of some sort.

+Another issue related to images was the fact that I was unable to find a high quality image that could be used as a background photo for the main page and title section of the remaining pages.

+Finally, on some displays background photos original ratio is not kept due to use of 'cover' setting in the background-size property.

 Video clips and embeded audio were tested to ensure that they play and full screen works correctly.

 ## Deployment